holounic/jb-python-integration-parser/README.md

     <annotation>
 ```

-The output of the program output is an instance of **PythonExceptionImpl** class, containing location, type, message and stack trase of the given python exception.
+The output of the program is an instance of **PythonExceptionImpl** class, containing location, type, message and stack trase of the given python exception.

 ### Tests
 <ul>